Guardian Guides Manatee Stewardship Program

 - only allow patrons in-water if they are wearing a wetsuit and have an additional flotation device.
 Guests and guides must observe manatees passively, not reach out or touch them.
 Guests and their guides should also maintain a distance of at least one human body length away from manatees when visibility and conditions allow.

 - accompany their guests in-water for all segments of the tour and have no more than 12 guests per guide.

 - prevent over-crowding at viewing sites and help create a high-quality visitor experience while avoiding manatee disturbance.

 - create stewardship among guests and operators/guides since protection of natural resources is a key component of ecotourism.

-Dr. Katie Tripp, SMC’s Director of Science and Conservation, is pleased to see these guidelines become a reality.
-She explains, “Creation of industry guidelines has been a goal of ours for a number of years.
+Patrick Rose, Executive Director of Save the Manatee Club, explains, “Creation of industry guidelines has been a goal of ours for a number of years.
 We’re grateful for the collaborative process that made this program possible.
 SMC’s goal has always been to minimize instances of manatee harassment.
 We believe these guidelines, if followed, will significantly curb disturbance of manatees caused by in-water and on-water tours, which is good for manatees, tour companies, and everyone concerned with safeguarding manatees now and in the future.”

 The Guardian Guides Manatee Stewardship Program will operate as a pilot program until November 2017, at which time the groups hope to move forward with full implementation for the 2017-2018 winter manatee tourism season.
 Operators interested in applying to the program must do so in writing and commit to standards that apply to all of their guides leading tours in Citrus County.
 A full year of demonstrated adherence to the program principles is required before Guardian Guide designation can be granted.
 The program requires annual review and re-certification.